hggh/awesant/GlobalOptions.md

 You can do cool things with the add_field parameter if you want.

-Let me show you it with an example.

 As example you have a bunch of logfiles:

     /var/log/apache2/mydomain1.example/foo/error.log